20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 }
 ```

-Which also involves complex numbers
+Which also involves complex numbers.
+This is clearly intractable by hand, so its time to dig into the theory of automating this

 # Dual numbers